SpaceX: Starlink

 Starlink is an internet satellite constellation under development by Starlink Services, LLC, a wholly owned subsidiary of SpaceX, that consists of thousands of cross-linked communications satellites in ~550 km orbits.
 Its goal is to address the significant unmet demand worldwide for low-cost broadband capabilities.
 Development began in 2015, and initial prototype test-flight satellites were launched on the SpaceX Paz satellite mission in 2017.
 In May 2019, SpaceX launched the first batch of 60 satellites aboard a Falcon 9.
 Initial test operation of the constellation began in late 2020 and first orders were taken in early 2021.
 Customers were told to expect internet service speeds of 50 Mbit/s to 150 Mbit/s and latency from 20 ms to 40 ms. In December 2022, Starlink reached over 1 million subscribers worldwide.

 The planned large number of Starlink satellites has been criticized by astronomers due to concerns over light pollution, with the brightness of Starlink satellites in both optical and radio wavelengths interfering with scientific observations.
-In response, SpaceX has implemented several upgrades to Starlink satellites aimed at reducing their brightness.
-The large number of satellites employed by Starlink also creates long-term dangers of space debris collisions.
+In response, SpaceX implemented several upgrades to Starlink satellites aimed at reducing their brightness.
+The large number of satellites employed by Starlink also creates long-term dangers of satellite collisions with space debris.
 However, the satellites are equipped with krypton-fueled Hall thrusters which allow them to de-orbit at the end of their life.
 They are also designed to autonomously avoid collisions based on uplinked tracking data.

 In December 2022, SpaceX announced Starshield, a program to incorporate military or government entity payloads on board a Starlink-derived satellite bus.
 The Space Development Agency is a key customer procuring satellites for a space-based missile defense system.

 In June 2024, SpaceX introduced a compact version of its Starlink antennas, the "Starlink Mini", designed for mobile satellite internet use.
 Offered for in an early access release, it was more expensive than the base model.
 The Mini antenna, half the size and one-third the weight of the Standard version, featured a built-in WiFi router, lower power consumption, and over 100 Mbit/s download speeds.

-Other projects

-Hyperloop

-In June 2015, SpaceX announced that it would sponsor a Hyperloop competition, and would build a 1.6 km long subscale test track near SpaceX's headquarters for the competitive events.
-The company held the annual competition from 2017 to 2019.

-COVID-19 antibody-testing program

-In collaboration with doctors and academic researchers, SpaceX invited all employees to participate in the creation of a COVID-19 antibody-testing program in 2020.
-As such, 4300 employees volunteered to provide blood samples resulting in a peer-reviewed scientific paper crediting eight SpaceX employees as coauthors and suggesting that a certain level of COVID-19 antibodies may provide lasting protection against the virus.